IanDCarroll/ScrumBucket/Daily_Scrum.md

 ***
 __Sprint:__ 5
+__Date:__ 4/13/18
+ 1. __What did I do yesterday to help achieve the Sprint Goal?__
+  - Physical Improv
+  - Found a potential mentee
+ 2. __What Will I do today to help achieve the Sprint Goal?__
+  - Perform in a show at the improv theatre
+ 3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__
+  - No blockers

+__Sprint:__ 5
 __Date:__ 4/12/18
  1. __What did I do yesterday to help achieve the Sprint Goal?__
   - Turn google slide deck into a first-take talk for the 8th Light Youtube Channel
+  - Ran Xox3 Go Tic Tac Toe game on the Raspberry Pi
  2. __What Will I do today to help achieve the Sprint Goal?__
   - Physical Improv
  3. __Do I see any blockers that could prevent me from achieving the Sprint Goal?__